Contona1215/Python-Testing-Model/README.md

 - **Metrics used to evaluate the final model**:
   - Confusion metrics
   - AUC & AIR graphs：
-    AUC is the area under the curve, the closer the AUC is to 1, the better the model.
-    AIR is adverse impact ratio, calculates the adverse impact ratio as a quotient between protected and reference group acceptance rates.
+    AIR is an adverse impact ratio, calculates the adverse impact ratio as a quotient between protected and reference group acceptance rates.
 - **The final values of the metrics for all data**:
   - Training AUC: 0.78
   - Validation AUC: 0.75